 This section describes how a CRD can decide an arbitrary Turing-decidable predicate with probability 1.
 This construction also contains most of the technical details needed to prove our positive result that CRDs can decide arbitrary Δ_2^0 predicates with probability 1.
 The proof is via simulation of register machines, which are able to simulate arbitrary Turing machines if at least 3 registers are used.
 This section describes the simulation and gives intuition for how it works.
-Section 4 proves its correctness.
+Section 4 proves its correctness (proof sketch in this version of the paper).
 Section 5 shows how to extend the construction to handle Δ_2^0 predicates and prove that no more predicates can be decided with probability 1 by a CRD.